Flat-Cat/codingchallenge-library/README.md

 4. Install [Java Spring Boot](https://spring.io/projects/spring-boot) on your system.
 5. Import the `books.sql` file into your MariaDB database.
 The SQL file is located in the directory **backend/src/main/resources/sql/books.sql.**.

-To upload the books.sql file to your MariaDB database, open (ex)phpMyAdmin and click on the "Import" tab at the top.
+To upload the books.sql file to your MariaDB database, open (example)phpMyAdmin and click on the "Import" tab at the top.
 Here you can select the books.sql file and start the import process.
 The SQL file automatically creates the database, uses it and fills a table with book data, including author name, title, year of publication and ISBN.

 6. Modify the example.application.properties file in "backend\src\main\resources\application.properties", by replacing it with your database username and password.
 Delete "example" from the example.application.properties file name.This file contains the database configuration for the backend.
 7. To switch to the Backend directory, first navigate back to the main directory using the command ```$ cd ..``` and then enter the Backend directory using ```$ cd backend```